- The Basics

 - German, Swiss, and Dutch donors can make a tax-deductible donation to Giordano-Bruno-Stiftung or Effective Altruism Foundation for the support of GiveWell or one or more of our recommended charities.

 - Australian donors can make a tax-deductible donation to Effective Altruism Australia and earmark the donation for one of several GiveWell recommended charities.
 Not all charities may be available yet; some may be added later.
 (Australian donors wishing to give to the Against Malaria Foundation can make a tax-deductible donation directly to that organization – see above.)

-- Against Malaria Foundation: several countries, including the US, UK, Canada, Germany, and Australia.
+- Against Malaria Foundation: several countries, including the US, UK (Gift Aid), Canada, Germany, and Australia.

 - GiveDirectly: US and UK (Gift Aid)